Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

   - **Reference Architecture** : methodology enabling security architects to assess their cloud IT solution security

-## Incident Response and Forensics
+## Digital Forensics and Incident Response (DFIR)

+Forensics is the application of science to investigate crimes and establish the facts.
+Digital forensics is the branch of forensics that focuses on the analysis of computers and smartphones.
+It focuses on cybersecurity crimes, like cyber-espionage, IP theft, ransomware, possession of unauthorized content...
+The main materials for digital forensics investigation are :
+- file system : analysis of a digital forensics image to reveal installed programs and files (even deleted ones)
+- system memory : analysis of the memory to understand the programs currently running
+- system logs : logs on each machine detailing the activity on this machine
+- network logs : logs on network machines detailing the traffic between machines

+The NIST defines the process of digital forensics in 4 phases :
+- **Data Collection** : identify the devices from which to collect data, and guarantee the data was not tampered during collection (using a write blocker for example)
+- **Examination** : filtering and extraction of relevant data
+- **Analysis** : correlate evidences to analyze the data and infer the chronology of events
+- **Reporting** : creation of a detailed report of the methodology and findings

 **Incident Response** : set of procedures that an investigator follows when examining a computer security incident.

 **Incident management program** : program consisting of the monitoring and detection of security events on a computer network and the execution of proper responses.
-Each company has its own way to conduct it, but it usually follows the same steps :
+Each company has its own way to conduct it, but it usually follows the same steps.

+The **SANS incident response framework** (SysAdmin, Audit, Network and Security) has 6 steps (PICERL) :
 - **Preparation** : conduct training, prepare incident response kit, ensure strong security posture
 - **Identification** : recognize whether an event should be classified as incident
-- **Containment** : isolate the incident (close ports, terminate network connection...)
+- **Containment** : isolate the incident (close ports, terminate network connection, disable compromised account...)
 - **Eradication** : remove the threat or attack
 - **Recovery** : restore data and re-enable servers and networks taken off during the incident
 - **Lessons Learned** : document the incident response and decide on how to improve the security posture

 ### SOC (Security Operations Center)